minnesotanlp/Quantifying-Annotation-Disagreement/README.md

 ## Datasets
-You can load our dataset using Hugging Face's `datasets`, and you can also download the raw data in [datasets/](https://github.com/minnesotanlp/Quantifying-Annotation-Disagreement/tree/main/dataset) <br>

 We used public datasets of subjective tasks that contain annotators’ voting records from their original raw dataset <br>

 - [Social Bias Corpus](https://maartensap.com/social-bias-frames/index.html)